Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part2/Subpart 3/README.md

 </div>

+## **Task 1**

+In the code [car.py](https://github.com/NiranthS/Robo-Summer-Camp-20/blob/master/Part2/Subpart%203/car.py) shared above,add
+these additional functionalities,

+1. Right and Left turn user control through **differential drive** method.
+2. The car should rotate about its axis of symmetry when the user inputs the letter **r**.
+3. Should increase the velocity/torque of all the motors by one unit if the user inputs the letter **a**

 ## Constraints:

 Unlike the constraints mentioned in the earlier part that describes the internal motion capablities of a robot,there might be scenarios where we need to apply constraints in between the robot and a unit in the environment and simulate such constrained conditions